Table of Contents

 Airplane mode took almost a decade to catch on.
 The Federal Aviation Administration only announced that mobile phone use was allowed on planes as long as they were in airplane mode in 2013.
 The European Union followed suit with a similar announcement later that same year, and other jurisdictions followed gradually after that.
 Now, using your phone on a plane in airplane mode has become the norm.

 The reason the Federal Communications Commission doesn't allow you to use your phone for telephone on a plane has only a little to do with the safety of the aircraft.
 It has more to do with their infrastructure on the ground.

 Specifically, it has to do with the way your phone communicates with cell towers on the ground.

 As you travel on the ground, your phone will always automatically connect to the cell tower best suited for its use, usually the nearest one.
-That means transferring from one tower to another while the system maintains a stable connection so that your phone call doesn't break up.
+Moving around, means transferring from one tower to another while the system maintains a stable connection so that your phone connection doesn't break up.